martinezsandy/test_1/README.md

 # test_1
-Hmm this is a test repository !
+Hmm this is a test repository using bash !